Members may receive certain services without prior authorization or referrals. Refer to Chapter 6: Referralsfor details about direct access services.

 Transfer member requests to the customer service number on the back of the member’s ID card.

 Transfer health care provider requests to Provider Services at 1-877-842-3210.

 Stay on the line and explain the request.

 If the carved-out service is the responsibility of an outside vendor, the delegated medical group/IPA will:

-Capitated/delegated medical groups/IPAs providing behavioral health services must collect information about how to improve coordination of care with the behavioral health care providers.
-Based on the data collected, the medical group/IPA must work with those care providers to make improvements.
+Medical groups/IPAs providing behavioral health services must collect information about how to improve coordination of care with the behavioral health care providers.
+Based on the data collected, the medical group/IPA must work with those health care providers to make improvements.
 The medical group/IPA submits this report annually to their quality improvement or appropriate committee.
 The medical group/IPA must have procedures describing how it will complete this cycle.
-We look at the process and report during our annual review of the capitated medical group/IPA.
+We look at the process and report during our annual review of the medical group/IPA.

 A medical group/IPA providing behavioral health services must also review members’ experiences at least annually.
 This includes a member survey.
 Based on the survey results, the medical group/IPA identifies areas for improvement and makes necessary changes.
 The medical group/IPA then measures the effectiveness of these changes.
 It submits this report to its quality improvement or appropriate committee.
 We look at the process and report during our yearly review.